jedeop/crates-completer/README.md

-# crates-io README
+# Crates Finder README

-This is the README for your extension "crates-io".
+This is the README for your extension "Crates Finder".
 After writing up a brief description, we recommend including the following sections.

 ## Features